software-jessies-org/jessies/x11-extras/README.md

 `window` lets you read and write some of the attributes of X windows.

 `wselect` shows a cursor and allows you to select a window.
+It then prints that window's ID in hex.

 The documentation gives examples of how to use these tools to do cool stuff under X without having to do any X programming yourself.